 As a group, boards are comforted by the familiar-familiar routines, familiar causes, familiar people, familiar challenges.
 In the spirit of keeping board deliberations stimulating, we suggest you add "Who else?" and "What else?" to every board member's list of key questions to address.

 Who else? can have many interpretations, among them

 - Who else should we be serving?

 - Who else should we be collaborating with?

-- Who else should we be courting as potential board members or supporters?
+- Who else should we be courting as potential partners, supporters or board members?

 - Who else should we know?